-There are many long haul issues currently being back burned by the media.
+There are many long haul issues.
 Here’s a list of just a few of them: Reproductive Rights, Climate Change, Health Care and the ACA, Immigration, Medicaid, Gerrymandering.

 None are small issues.
 They are big, far reaching, values based, and critical to overall welfare.
 Yet, with increasing talks on Russian collusion, election tampering and Trump business interests in foreign, unfriendly lands, domestic issues have been relegated to the back of the policy debate closet.